 Stage 2 – The Information and Collaboration Experience

 This stage is all about transforming the way in which employees are informed, inform each other, and collaborate.
 It is a key element of digital transformation.
-But it must be noted that, after years of trying, most companies are yet to leave the starting blocks.
+But most companies are yet to leave the starting blocks, even after years of trying.
 Most emails go unread and nobody stays adrift of intranets, while enterprise social networks – despite the initial novelty – gain little traction.

 It must be said that the task at hand is incredibly complex, not least because most information is not essential.
-If employees don’t use enterprise social networks, they’ll still be paid at the end of the month.
-Worse still, if they do use enterprise social networks, managers wonder why they have time to spend doing something other than the job for which they are paid.
+Managers will still pay employees at the end of the month who don’t use enterprise social networks.
+However, managers also wonder why they have time to spend doing something other than the job if employees do use enterprise social networks.
 This misalignment between the operational experience and the sharing of information is the tragedy of digital transformation.